trakx/github-actions/README.md

 ### test-dotnet
 Builds and tests a dotnet solution, posting code coverage results to Codacy.

+### pick-environment
+Outputs the environment.
+If the input is not provided, will be generated based on the branch name.

+### pick-runner
+Outputs the runner name.
+If the input is not provided, will be generated based on the branch name.

 ## Shared workflows
 All shared workflows are available in `.github/workflows/` path.